 Please note that items marked 1/1 or past the expiry date on your prescription tear-off slip, or not visible on MHOL online, are not/no longer repeat items and may be declined.

 It is important that your treatment is monitored regularly so every 6-12 months you will find a message on the computer slip asking you to make an appointment with the doctor.
 Our Practice Prescribing Technician (Amanda J Hughes), who is employed by Betsi Cadwaladr University Health Board, works from the Practice, assisting it in the provision of high-quality prescribing.
+Members of the pharmacy team employed by Conwy East Cluster also work at the surgery.

 Please do not use the telephone to request prescription: this can lead to serious errors and blocks the telephone lines.